-It might not be the city on everyone’s lips when it comes to the best places to visit in the United States, but Baltimore offers a lot to see and do and is often unfairly overlooked.
+It might not be the city on everyone’s lips regarding the best places to visit in the United States, but Baltimore offers a lot to see and do and is often unfairly overlooked.

-From its Inner Harbor to its role in American history, there’s plenty to explore here.
+There’s plenty to explore, from its Inner Harbor to its role in American history.
 Try the National Aquarium and the Maryland Science Center, or enjoy an informative historical sightseeing tour.
-And of course, baseball fans shouldn’t forget about the Baltimore Orioles.
+And, of course, baseball fans shouldn’t forget about the Baltimore Orioles.

-So whether you’re looking for history, culture, sports, or just a great place to have some fun on the East Coast, Baltimore makes the list as one of the best places to visit in the USA.
+So whether you’re looking for history, culture, sports, or just a great place to have fun on the East Coast, Baltimore is one of the best places to visit in the USA.

 See Related: Best Restaurants in Ocean City, Maryland

 Rich in colonial US history, “Beantown” is home to a number of famous colleges and universities, which gives the city a young, energetic feel, particularly in the Downtown and Back Bay neighborhoods.

 But Boston’s true highlight has to be the world-famous Freedom Trail, one of the finest attractions I’ve ever seen.
 A great way to learn more about the American Revolution is to pound the Freedom Trail yourself or get a costumed guide for a more immersive experience.

 Ghost tours are also immensely popular here, so book early.
 And if you’re a baseball fan, the hallowed grounds of Fenway Park are definitely worth a visit, considering it’s one of the most iconic stadiums in the country.
 Good luck getting Red Sox tickets!